boehs/useless-toast-bot/README.md

 * dotenv-flow
 I also HIGHLy reccomend getting the package nodemon. this will automaticly restart the bot each change For that... instead of `node *` Write `nodemon --inspect index.js`. then sit back and get coden
+# How to use the bot
+In a server your new bot is in... ping it... or write `Toast` (not case sensitive) The bot will dm you toast. you can dm the bot Toast and it will do the same thing

+Write `About the toast...` and the bot will give you a info blurb

+Write `super secret stuff lol` and it will print into the cosole hosting the bot info about the servers its in.

+thats really it.